apache/spark/docs/scala-programming-guide.md

 * If your RDDs fit comfortably with the default storage level (`MEMORY_ONLY`), leave them that way.
 This is the most CPU-efficient option, allowing operations on the RDDs to run as fast as possible.
 * If not, try using `MEMORY_ONLY_SER` and [selecting a fast serialization library](tuning.html) to make the objects much more space-efficient, but still reasonably fast to access.
+You can also use `Tachyon` mode to store the data off the heap in [Tachyon](http://tachyon-project.org/).
+This will significantly reduce JVM GC overhead.
 * Don't spill to disk unless the functions that computed your datasets are expensive, or they filter a large amount of the data.
 Otherwise, recomputing a partition is about as fast as reading it from disk.
 * Use the replicated storage levels if you want fast fault recovery (e.g. if using Spark to serve requests from a web application). *All* the storage levels provide full fault tolerance by recomputing lost data, but the replicated ones let you continue running tasks on the RDD without waiting to recompute a lost partition.

 If you want to define your own storage level (say, with replication factor of 3 instead of 2), then use the function factor method `apply()` of the [`StorageLevel`](api/core/index.html#org.apache.spark.storage.StorageLevel$) singleton object.

 # Shared Variables